USDA Home Loan Guide and USDA Home Loan Requirements

 Maximum Loan-to-Value (LTV) Ratio

-According to USDA Home Loan Program guidelines, borrowers can finance 100% of the appraised property value plus the up-front USDA guarantee fee (1.00% of the mortgage amount).
+According to USDA Home Loan requirements, borrowers can finance 100% of the appraised property value plus the upfront USDA guarantee fee (1.00% of the mortgage amount).
 So in total, the borrower’s mortgage amount can be up to 102% of the appraised property value for a maximum loan-to-value (LTV) ratio of 102%.
 The LTV ratio equals the mortgage amount divided by the property value.
 The borrower can also finance closing costs such as lender, title, escrow, attorney and appraisal fees as long as the LTV ratio does not exceed 102%.
 For the borrower to include closing costs in the mortgage amount, the appraised property value must be greater than the contracted price at which the buyer has agreed to purchase the property.

 There are no loan limits for the USDA Guaranteed Loan Program although USDA borrower income limits effectively cap the mortgage amount you can obtain through the program.
 With the USDA Direct Loan Program, in addition to applying income limits, the mortgage amount must be lower than the conforming loan limit for the county in which the property is located.

 The USDA Home Loan Program applies to both home purchase mortgages as well as refinancings of USDA loans.
-Borrowers with USDA loans can use the USDA Streamline Refinance Program to refinance their mortgage with less documentation and borrower qualification requirements including no income, assets or credit score verification, no maximum debt-to-income ratio and no appraisal report.
+Borrowers with existing USDA loans can use the USDA Streamline Refinance Program to refinance their mortgage with less documentation and borrower qualification requirements including no income, assets or credit score verification, no maximum debt-to-income ratio and no appraisal report.